 \section{Digraphs, weighted or not}

-In 5.1 we fix notation and note that for (strongly) connected {\it digraphs} $G$ our crisp way to obtain $D(G)$ persists.
+In 5.1 we fix notation and note that for strongly connected {\it digraphs} $G$ our crisp way to obtain $D(G)$ persists.
 In 5.2 we allow our digraphs to be weighted.
-Unfortunately this destroys the crisp way to $D(G)$.
+Unfortunately this destroys the crisp way towards $D(G)$.
 An alternative way is sketched in 5.3.

 Let us turn to directed graphs, aka {\it digraphs}.
-Hence by definition each edge (now called {\it arc}) has a direction\footnote{Obviously undirected graphs can be viewed as those digraphs where each arc $(i,j)$ has the companion $(j,i)$.}.
+Hence by definition each edge (now called {\it arc}) has a direction\footnote{Undirected graphs can be viewed as those digraphs where each arc $(i,j)$ has the companion $(j,i)$.}.
 Formally the arc-set of a digraph $G=(V,Arc)$ is a set $Arc\s V\times V$ of {\it ordered} vertex-pairs $(i,j)$.
+For technical reasons we forbid loops, i.e. arcs of type $(i,i)$.
 A {\it directed $s-t$ walk} is any sequence $(s,v_1,...,v_k,t)$ of vertices $s:=v_0,v_1,...,v_k,v_{k+1}:=t$ such that $(v_i,v_{i+1})\in Arc$ for all $0\le i\le k$.
 A {\it directed path (dipath)} $P$ is a directed walk that doesn't repeat vertices.
 The {\it length} $\ell(P)$ is the number of arcs in $P$.
 By definition $dist(s,t)$ is the length of a shortest $s-t$ dipath $P$.
 Alternatively we speak again of $s-t$ geodesics.
-Furthermore $dist(s,s):=0$ and $dist(s,t):=\infty$ if there is no $s-t$ dipath.
+Furthermore $dist(s,s):=0$ and $dist(s,t):=\infty$ if $s\neq t$ and there is no $s-t$ dipath.
 The latter never happens iff $G$ is {\it strongly connected} in the usual sense [S,p.32] that there is some $s-t$ dipath for all $s,t\in V$.

 We again denote by $A=A(G)$ the matrix whose $(i,j)$-entry $a_{i,j}$ is $1$ if $(i,j)\in Arc$, and $0$ otherwise.
 Similarly $D(G)$ is the matrix whose $(i,j)$-entry is $dist(i,j)$.
 As opposed to Section 2, usually $A$ and $D(G)$ are not symmetric.
 We henceforth assume that $G$ is strongly connected in order to have all matrix entries $dist(i,j)\neq\infty$.
-It is easy to see that $D(G)$ can again (as in Section 2) be obtained by calculating $A,A^2, A^3,...$.
+It is easy to see that $D(G)$ can, as in Section 2, be obtained by calculating $A,A^2, A^3,...$.
 Similarly, our solution in Section 3 for (AG) carries over from connected graphs to strongly connected digraphs.

 Let us turn to weighted digraphs.
 We thus have a function $w:Arc\to \Q$ which to each arc $(i,j)$ assigns its {\it weight}\footnote{Ordinary (unweighted) digraphs can be viewed as weighted digraphs all of whose arcs have weight 1.
 In this case $w=\ell$, i.e. weight and length are the same thing.} $w(i,j)$.
 The weight $w(P)$ of a dipath $P$ is defined as the sum of the weights of its arcs.
 Do not confuse $w(P)$ and $\ell(P)$.
 We define $dist_w(s,t)$ as the weight of a $s-t$ {\it geodesic}, this being a $s-t$ dipath of minimum weight.
 By definition the $(i,j)$-entry of the {\it distance-matrix} $D_w(G)$ is $dist_w(i,j)$.
 Easy examples show that shortest $s-t$ dipaths need not be $s-t$ geodesics.